 A certificate is passed to the customer to demonstrate that the service has been delivered in accordance with these control measures and the underlying procedure, and therefore meets a certain standard.

-The certificate validates a one year guarantee against mice ingress from the date of issue.
+The certificate validates a 6 month guarantee against mice ingress from the date of issue.

 For landlords, the certificate provides evidence that they have complied with the 1949 Pest Prevention Act, as long as the certificate remains in date.